25 Genius Ways to Get a Healthy Lifestyle on a Budget

 Buy frozen fruits and vegetables

-If fresh produce is still out of your budget, opt for frozen.
+If fresh produce is out of your budget, opt for frozen.
 “Not only do these last a while, but they are also typically cheaper than fresh produce and still provide many nutrients,” says registered dietitian Jennifer Kanikula.
 In fact, frozen fruits and vegetables may even be more nutritious than their fresh counterparts, as they are picked at peak ripeness and then immediately frozen, which preserves their nutrients.
-(Here are the other frozen foods nutritionists actually buy.)

 Instead of planning meals and glancing to see if the ingredients you need are on sale, look at sales and coupons first to help you decide what to cook.
 “When planning your grocery list, save some room for flexible shopping in case something else is on sale instead of what you originally had planned,” says Kanikula.
 If you must plan in advance, check the store website or app for sales, so you can build a menu around them.